 Later, in 1683, Jacob Bernoulli was officially credited for unveiling the analytical gem when he attempted to find the answer to a generic logarithmic expression, the answer to which was — you guessed it — e.
 For a brief time, followers of Bernoulli obscurely named the number b in their frequent correspondence.
 That was until Leonhard Euler ascribed the first letter of his surname to the constant and definitively named it the base of all logarithmic expressions in 1731.
 To this day, the constant is called e in remembrance of Euler.

 While e-Day cannot be traced back to any particular calculus enthusiast and we aren’t quite sure how long it’s been celebrated, we can understand the logic behind assigning this weight-bearing numeral to its digit twin.
 In 2018, a University of Portland student realized that the numeric date was 2/7/18, which also happens to be the first four digits of the beloved constant.
 Analytical minds all over the world were smugly pleased by this observation and constant e was perhaps more celebrated than ever before as many math-inclined minds discussed the coincidental alignment of such a calendar match-up.
+If you too want to join the fraternity of mathematicians, head to Scholaroo for a list of mathematics scholarships.

 While working with logarithms and exponents at the height of his career, John Napier unwittingly uses constant e to solve a series of equations.